xiangzhennan/shitcode-web/portfolio/UX/README.md

 <img src="img/question4.png" width="700" />

-If the player don't choose an answer but directly click "confirm" button, a prompt box will pop up to give a reminder.
+If a player don't choose an answer but directly click ``"confirm"`` button, a prompt box will pop up with a reminder.

 <img src="img/question5.png" width="700" />